ionic-jp/capacitor-plugins-docs/src/docs/stripe/google-pay.md

 - merchant_display_name
 - google_pay_is_testing

-These settings are used because GooglePay requires some processing to be done before initializing the plugin.
+These settings are used because Google Pay requires some processing to be done before initializing the plugin.

 ```xml
 <string name="publishable_key">Your Publishable Key</string>